apigee-127/volos/README.md

 ## proxy

-An Apigee proxy that is used by the volos-apigee-runtime and volos-apigee-management modules.
-These modules communicate with this proxy usign an API.
+An Apigee proxy that is used by the volos-quota-apigee and volos-oauth-apigee modules.
+These modules communicate with this proxy using an API.

-# Runtime Options

-There are a few options for running Volos -- either locally, with remote API access to Apigee, or on Apigee itself.

-In the future, additional "runtime" and "management" modules may be created, which allow different styles of persistence.

-## Apigee Adapter

-When run locally, Volos' runtime module ("volos-apigee-runtime") can use API calls to communicate with Apigee.
-These API calls are used for creating and validating OAuth tokens, persisting quota values, and storing key-value maps.

-## Deploy to Apigee

-When an application that uses "volos-apigee-runtime" is deployed to Apigee, the implementation is replaced with one that is optimized to function within Apigee itself.
-This provides Apigee additional access to information about the app which allows for better analytics, stronger SLAs, and better performance.

 # Testing